MicrosoftDocs/WDAC-Toolkit/WDAC-Policy-Wizard/docs/README.md

 **Installing** - documentation related to the initial installation of the application.

-* [Install Process](getting-started/install-process.md) - overview of the steps required for the initial process.
+* [Install Process](getting-started/install-process.md) - overview of the install process.
 * [Updating the App](getting-started/update-process.md) - overview of the steps required to update the application.

 **Usage Guide** - documentation related to the authoring, editing and publishing process for WDAC